 Best Apartment Near Roma Termini

-Domus Rome Holiday Apartments: These lovely apartments are very close to Roma Termini train station and at just €100 / night, this an excellent place to stay in Rome if you want to stay a while or do some self-catering.
+Domus Rome Holiday Apartments: These lovely apartments are very close to Roma Termini train station and at just €100 / night, this where to stay in Rome if you want to stay a while or do some self-catering.

 Each apartment comes with a kitchenette, a safe, air conditioning and an LCD TV.
 Apartments are a great option in Rome because you can cook for yourself sometimes to save a lot of money on food.

-The historical center is where most of Rome’s most famous sights, historical buildings, top restaurants and places of interest will be found.
-You have a lot of options of where to stay in Rome, and while the city is well-connected by public transport, you may want to stay in the Historical center to ensure that you’re always close to the action.
+The historical center is where most of Rome’s most famous sightseeing locations, historical buildings, top restaurants and places of interest will be found.
+You have a lot of options for where to stay in Rome, and while the city is well-connected by public transport, you may want to stay in the Historical center to ensure that you’re always close to the action.

 From here, it’s an easy walk to just about everywhere in town.
 Trastavere is about 15 minutes by foot, over a beautiful bridge.
 Roma Termini is still just a 20 minute walk away, and every sight that you’ll want to see while visiting Rome is within the Historical Center.

 If you want to be near all of the sights, and not have to walk far to see the best of Rome, consider staying in the Historical Center, which is often the most sought-after area.